AthithiyaM/DelGo/README.md

 - Creating a bot that can play against itself and other humans

 ### Coming Soon:
-- Using tree search for selecting moves
+- Using Monte-Carlo Tree Search for selecting *better than random* moves
 - Implementation of Neural Networks
 - Deep Learning using game records
 - Reinforcement Learning & Self-Play